Living in Oxford

 Is Oxford a good place to live?

-What schools are in Oxford?
+What are the schools in Oxford like?

-What is the transport like in Oxford?
+What is the average house price in Oxford?

 Where does this data come from?